 This isn’t a deal breaker for using iOS, but until Apple fixes this, I recommend only downloading from the Apple stores on networks you trust.

 Tech titan Oracle has confirmed a paper released a couple of months ago that China is misdirecting traffic.
 This one is fairly technical, but they’re hijacking traffic off the main internet line that connects the US and Asia and routing it through their own equipment, presumably to steal or, at least, analyze the information.

 Graphics Memory Hack

-A paper released from Georgia Tech has disclosed the potential for recovering web pages that you were looking at, even after the browser has been closed by hacking your video card’s Memory is a blanket term that can mean either RAM or Hard Dr...
-More.
+A paper released from Georgia Tech has disclosed the potential for recovering web pages that you were looking at, even after the browser has been closed by hacking your video card’s memory.
 This attack is very possible, but requires physical access to your computer.
 The threat level on this one is low, but I’d be remiss if I didn’t at least mention it.

 Here’s a good rule for situations like this: don’t look at things online you wouldn’t want your mother to catch you looking at.

 Details are scarce, but two days after the mayor of Moscow, Russia launced the new cable car service, hackers shut the system down with a ransomware attack.

 The system is back up and running after two days of downtime.